 2. Bring to a boil, cover and reduce to a simmer for approximately 45 minutes or until the liquid has reduced by half.
 Remove from the heat and let cool until cool enough to handle.

 3. Pour the elderberries and water through a strainer into a glass jar or bowl.

 4. Discard the elderberries and let the liquid cool until lukewarm.
 Add the honey and stir well to dissolve.

-5. When honey has dissolved fully, pour the syrup into sterilised containers, seal and label.
+5. When the honey has dissolved fully, pour the syrup into sterilised containers, seal and label.

 Store the finished syrup in the fridge.
-It can be taken daily for its immune boosting properties if desired.
-For colds and flu take 1/2- 1 tsp for kids and 1/2 Tbsp to 1 Tbsp for adults every 2-3 hours instead until symptoms disappear.
+It can be taken daily for its immune-boosting properties if desired.
+For colds and flu take 1/2 to 1 teaspoon for kids and 1/2 to 1 tablespoon for adults every 2 to 3 hours instead until symptoms disappear.

 1. Cut the rose hips in half and scoop out all of the seeds and tiny hairs using a small spoon.
-Take care with the hairs as they can irritate sensitive skin.
+Take care of the hairs as they can irritate sensitive skin.

 2. Wash the rose hips thoroughly in cool water.

-3. Place the halved fruit into a saucepan and add 600ml (1 pint) of water.
-Simmer, uncovered for 20 - 30 minutes, until the fruit is soft.
+3. Place the halved fruit into a saucepan and add 600 millilitres (1 pint) of water.
+Simmer, uncovered for 20 to 30 minutes, until the fruit is soft.